-On Tuesday, August 5, 2014, City neighborhoods are invited to join forces with thousands of communities nationwide for the "31st Annual National Night Out," a crime and drug prevention event.
-National Night Out, sponsored by the National Association of Town Watch and locally by the Stockton Police Department, includes over 16,124 communities from all 50 states, U.S. territories, Canadian cities and military bases around the world.
-In all, over 37.8 million people are expected to participate in "America's Night Out Against Crime."
+On Tuesday, August 4, 2015, Stockton neighborhoods are invited to join forces with thousands of communities nationwide for the 32nd Annual National Night Out for crime and drug prevention event.
+It is Sponsored by the National Association of Town Watch (NATW) and co-sponsored locally by the Stockton Police Department.
+This Night Out Against Crime will involve over 17,000 communities from all 50 states, U.S. territories, Canadian cities, and military bases around the world.
+Over 38.2 million people are expected to participate.

-If you are organizing a National Night Out event in your neighborhood, please register with the Ciy by filling out and returning the National Night-Out Registration Form.
+- Register with the City by filling out and returning the National Night-Out Registration Form.

 - Email: firstname.lastname@example.org

 For assistance, contact the Crime Prevention Unit at (209) 937-8208 or by email.

 National Night Out's Mission

 - Generate support and participation in local anti-crime efforts

 - Strengthen neighborhood spirit and police community partnerships

 - Send a message to criminals letting them know neighborhoods are organized and fighting back